 - Identification Identify the lead entity and any anticipated development team members.
-Specify the business type for lead entity and any anticipated development team members. - Contact information Provide the contact name, address, telephone number and email address for the responding entity. - Degree of Interest A narrative description of the responding entities' degree of interest in the project.
+Specify the business type for lead entity and any anticipated development team members (ex. for-profit or non-profit housing developers, joint ventures, resident services providers, or other services agency.) - Contact information Provide the contact name, address, telephone number and email address for the responding entity. - Degree of Interest A narrative description of the responding entities' degree of interest in the project.
 Please provide any feedback as to any particular components described within this RLOI that would increase or decrease your level of interest in the project. - Project Description(s) A narrative description of the project that the responding entity would anticipate proposing in response to a formal solicitation for this site.
 If the responding entity may consider more than one option, please describe the details for each.
 The project description should address all relative goals and preferences described in the "Project Description" and "Community Redevelopment Plan" sections of this RLOI.
-In particular, please address the following items: - Reuse Type: Explain what type of property reuse is of greatest interest to you for this site - single site (subject parcel) or master planned (incorporating potential reuse sites).
-Describe any considerations. - Use: Describe the proposed use of the building(s) and any site features/amenities. - Development Plan & Design Features: Please describe how the project would meet any development plan and design preferences described in the "Project Description" section of this RLOI.
+In particular, please address the following items: - Reuse Type: Explain what type of property reuse is of greatest interest to you for this site - rehabilitation, new construction or a combination of the two.
+Describe any considerations. - Use: Describe the proposed use of the building(s) and any site features/amenities. - AMI & Special Needs Mix: Describe the proposed AMI mix including the number and percentage of units at each AMI level and the number of special needs units (if any).
+If special needs housing is proposed, describe the anticipated populations served and the supportive services to be provided.
+Specify anticipated rental rates by bedroom count and unit type.

+- Affordability Term: Describe the maximum term of affordability that the responding entity anticipates providing for the development or the development options.
+Provide feedback on any further considerations pertaining to affordability term. - Development Plan & Design Features: Please describe how the project would meet any development plan and design preferences described in the "Project Description" section of this RLOI.
 Include a conceptual plan and/or narrative illustrating the proposed building placement, orientation and massing, including square footages by use type, building height and stories, and any landscaping, streetscape and/or public art features.
-Specify anticipated number of residential units by bedroom count and architectural style.
-Indicate any demolition proposed.

-- Land Development Regulatory Compliance Indicate whether the responding entity anticipates that the land development requirements for height, density, parking and any other applicable land development regulations will be met.
+Specify anticipated number of units by bedroom count and architectural style.
+Indicate any demolition proposed. - Land Development Regulatory Compliance Indicate whether the responding entity anticipates that the land development requirements for height, density, parking and any other applicable land development regulations will be met.
 If not, outline the responding entity's intended approach to achieving approval. - Timeline: General timeframe for pre-development, construction and occupancy.